 I cycled down this road, not quite known where I was going or where I was going to end up.
 The road had literally nothing to show for itself except emptiness and a barren landscape.
 Kilometre after kilometre was all the same.
 Nothing seemed to be growing.
 It was as if the gold rush had finished.
 There was certainly nothing to get the blood racing, there wasn’t even any tumbleweed to get my imagination gurgling away.
 The only bit of satisfaction was, that the road was flat and there was a result at the end of it.

 The road led me to the coastal road and further down I saw the sign.
 The sign pointed down a dirt track.
 The landlady was waiting there for me.
 She must have noticed me cycling past, as it was only after I saw the sign that I realized that I’d cycled passed it.

 After a brief rest, I went for lunch, at the late time of three o’ clock.
-I went to the Chomtalay Restaurant and had a king fish steamed and a refreshing bottle of Heineken.
+I went to the Chomtalay Restaurant and had a kingfish steamed and a refreshing bottle of Heineken.
 Over dinner I got talking to a friendly Australian and his Malaysian wife, we talked about many things especially cricket.
-He informed me that England were doing well against India.
+He informed me that England was doing well against India.
 To which I replied with humour in my voice “Oh! are they losing again.”

 After dinner, I walked down the beach, took photos of the scattering of islands.
 With having cloud cover, I had an inclination of what to expect on the beach and I was right.
 In parts, the beach had a fair covering of jellyfish.
 This notion had come from the time Annie and I had taken my sister to the coast, sometime last year and she’d been stung nastily.
 These creatures had obviously sought warmer waters and had been caught out by the tide.